Activation Steering for Masked Diffusion Language Models: Introduction

-Activation steering provides a lightweight, inference-time mechanism for controlling model behavior by adding learned directions to hidden states \citep{turner2023activation,rimsky2024caa,subramani2022extracting}.
-In contrast to finetuning-based methods \citep{radford2019language,ouyang2022training,bai2022constitutional}, steering operates directly at the representation level during generation, typically via a single vector addition, and does not require optimization of model parameters \citep{kim2018tcav,lee2024cast,painless2025steering}.
-This makes steering a practical and appealing choice for controllable generation \citep{geiger2021causal,meng2022locating,zou2023repe}.
+Activation steering is a lightweight inference-time control mechanism that intervenes on internal activations \citep{turner2023activation,rimsky2024steering,subramani2022extracting}.
+In contrast to finetuning-based methods \citep{ouyang2022training,bai2022constitutional}, activation steering performs an effective parameter update at inference time using statistics from contrastive examples, eliminating the need for gradient-based optimization and substantially reducing computational overhead compared to training-based approaches \citep{lee2024cast,painless2025steering,kim2018tcav}.
+This makes activation-level interventions an appealing choice for controllable generation \citep{meng2022locating,turner2023activation,zou2023repe,geiger2021causal}.
 Crucially, by isolating low-dimensional subspaces associated with specific behaviors, steering enables interpretable analysis of internal representations \citep{nanda2023induction,himelstein2025silent, levi2025you}.
-In safety contexts, such directions can steer refusal, and allowing alignment robustness to be probed and vulnerabilities to be exposed \citep{arditi2024refusal,korznikov2025rogue,levi2025jailbreak,lapid2024open, himelstein2025silenced}.
+In safety contexts, such directions can steer refusal, probe alignment robustness, and expose vulnerabilities \citep{arditi2024refusal,korznikov2025rogue,levi2025jailbreak,lapid2024open, himelstein2025silenced}.

-Recent work has shown that DLMs can be steered via inference-time through sampling-level guidance \citep{jazbec2025unmasking,xiong2025s3}.
-However, existing approaches for DLMs operate exclusively at the \emph{sampling} level, typically requiring step-by-step guidance, auxiliary policies, or repeated computation throughout the denoising trajectory.
-In contrast, lightweight \emph{steering}-based methods for inference-time control—widely studied in autoregressive LLMs—remain largely unexplored for DLMs, leaving a blind spot for efficient, representation-level control.
+Recent work has shown that DLMs can be controlled at inference time via sampling-level guidance \citep{jazbec2025unmasking,xiong2025s3}.
+However, existing approaches for DLMs operate exclusively at the sampling level, typically requiring step-by-step guidance, auxiliary policies, or repeated computation throughout the denoising trajectory \citep{jazbec2025unmasking,xiong2025s3}.
+In contrast, lightweight representation-level control methods, widely studied in autoregressive LLMs, remain largely unexplored for DLMs.
+We address this gap by introducing activation steering for MDLMs: built upon the method proposed in \cite{arditi2024refusal}, originally demonstrated in autoregressive LLMs, we adapt the approach to MDLMs through several methodological adjustments.
+We use contrastive prompt sets, pass them through the model to collect activations, and use these activations to derive a single low-dimensional direction.
+Then, we apply a global intervention on residual-stream activations during reverse diffusion, spanning all layers, token positions, and denoising steps, thereby steering the trajectory toward the target behavior.
+As a deployment-relevant case study, we examine safety refusal and show that MDLMs admit a single, consistent direction associated with refusal behavior.